-Q: How to request Employment verifications for mortgages, teacher service verification to other districts, etc.?
+Q: How do I request Employment verifications for mortgages, teacher service verification to other districts, etc.?

-A: Email your request to Employee Records at pcsrecordsrequest@pcsb.org
+A: Email your request to Employee Records at pcsrecordsreguest@pcsb.org

-Q: How to change Marital Status (Name Change)?
+Q: How do I change Marital Status (Name Change)?

 A: Submit PCS Form 3-1909 Employee Address/Telephone/Name Change Form with a new social security card in your new name to Human Resources, Administration Bldg.
 You will receive an e-mail from your HR Rep. with the final step to complete the name change request.